checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

     ...
 ```

-There are two network devices present, namely *eth0* for wired and *wlan0* for wireless connections.
-Notice *UP* and *DOWN* flags near the end of each line indicating that only wired *eth0* connection is currently enabled.
-So WLAN and Bluetooth capabilities are not in use.
-Let's disable both.

-In Raspberry Pi OS, we can configure hardware-based settings to be applied directly at boot time.
-Crucial for this is `/boot/firmware/config.txt` file.
-Add the following lines to *[all]* section at the bottom.
+There are two network interfaces available, namely *eth0* for wired and *wlan0* for wireless connections.
+Notice *UP* and *DOWN* flags near the end of each line indicating that only wired *eth0* interface is enabled.
+As wireless LAN is not in use and Bluetooth not needed, we can safely disable both.
+Raspberry Pi OS allows to configure hardware in `/boot/firmware/config.txt` file which will be applied at boot time.
+Add the following lines to *[all]* section at the end of the file.

 ```
 dtoverlay=disable-wifi
 dtoverlay=disable-bt
 ```

 After rebooting, both wireless devices are no longer available.
-You might want to consult the official documentation of [config.txt](https://www.raspberrypi.com/documentation/computers/config_txt.html) file for further options.
+Make sure to carefully read [config.txt documentation](https://www.raspberrypi.com/documentation/computers/config_txt.html) before changing any parameter.
+Mistakes will lead to failures at Raspberry Pi startup.

 ## USB

-We now want to mount an external hard drive for additional storage.
-Therefore, we connect the device via USB.
-Starting with Raspberry Pi model 4B, a USB port version 3.0 (or USB 3.2 Gen 1x1) is available (usually the more "blueish" one).
-Most external hard drives recently support USB 3, so we should use this kind of connection.
+We want to mount an external hard drive connected via USB for additional storage.
+Starting with Raspberry Pi model 4B, USB 3.0 (or USB 3.2 Gen 1x1) ports are available (usually the more "blueish" ones).
+Most external hard drives support USB 3, so we should use this kind of connection.
 I assume that hard drive is properly formatted with *ext4* file system for best performance.
-Other file systems are possible, e.g. *FAT* in case device needs to be used platform-independent.
-Make sure to replace *ext4* with *vfat* in mount configuration below in case you need this configuration.
+Other file systems are possible, e.g. *FAT* allowing platform-independent usage.
+For the latter, make sure to replace *ext4* with *vfat* in mount configuration below.

-Let's find out the device name of connected hard drive using `lsblk`.
+Let's find out connected hard drive's device name using `lsblk`.

 ```
 sda     8:0  1  58,6G  0  disk
 └─sda1  8:1  1  58,6G  0  part
 ```

-In this case, a device with 58,6 GB storage called *sda1* is connected.
-Based on this name, we can get corresponding unique ID.
+Here, a device with 58,6 GB storage called *sda1* is connected.
+Based on name, we can get corresponding unique ID.

 ```shell
 ls -la /dev/disk/by-uuid/